 Cherry Goldblatt (www.CherryGoldBlatt.com) has been interested in the arts and involved in crafts throughout her life.
 In the 1970’s, she designed handmade one-of-a-kind handbags that sold in craft galleries on Madison Avenue and Soho in New York City.
 In 1985, she became the co-owner of Renaissance Fine Arts Gallery in Bethesda, MD, assisting clients purchasing beautiful works of art to enhance their environments.
-In 1997, Cherry returned to her love of creating art using beads as her medium and boxes, teapots and various plaques as her canvases.
+In 1997, Cherry returned to her love of creating art using beads as her medium on boxes, teapots and various plaques as her canvases.
 Cherry’s beaded panels were placed on the arc of B’nai Tzadek Synagogue.
 Her teapots have been on display at SOFA Chicago, National Liberty Museum Glass Now (Philadelphia, PA), Hot Tea! del Mano Gallery (Los Angeles, CA), ART Palm Beach, Thomas Riley Galleries and others, and in the Sparta Teapot Museum.
-Cherry has been married for 51 years, has three married children and nine grandchildren.
+Cherry is happily married, has three married children and nine grandchildren.

 Judy Cohen has been an artist her whole life, learning an appreciation for the arts from her parents at a very early age.
 Following college at American University, as a young woman, Judy worked as an elementary school teacher before leaving to be a full-time mom and active volunteer as well as to pursue her passion for art and writing.
-While caring for her three growing children, Judy authored of The Mayflower Hotel – Grande Dame of Washington, DC, a history of the iconic Washington, DC landmark as well as From Generation to Generation, which tells the story of her family dating back to the 1400’s.
+While caring for her three growing children, Judy authored The Mayflower Hotel – Grande Dame of Washington, DC, a history of the iconic Washington, DC landmark as well as From Generation to Generation, which tells the story of her family dating back to the 1400’s.
 Judy continues to be an active volunteer and supporter of many local and national organizations including The National Holocaust Museum, the Women’s Auxiliary of the Hebrew Home of Greater Washington, Jewish Group Homes, The National Gallery, The National Theatre, The Kennedy Center and the Anti-Defamation League.
-Judy and her husband Richard have been married for 52 years.
-Today, Judy spends her days painting, traveling and enjoying her nine beautiful grandchildren.
+Judy is happily married, and spends her days painting, traveling and enjoying her nine beautiful grandchildren.